Nazza6000/Nazza6000/README.md

 Hi, I'm Nazza6000

-I'm an amateur programmer with Scottish Higher level skills in Python and HTML/CSS/JS.
-I'm a Raspberry Pi enthusiast as well.
-Currently learning MATLAB/Simulink.
+I'm a first year Physics student in the north-east of England.
+I have Scottish Higher level programming skills in Python and HTML/CSS/JS, and am trying to get to grips with MatLab.

+:)